holyjak/interactive-dev-wshop/Instructor guide.md

 Ask them to carefully read the comments, especially the 'ESSENTIAL TIPS' part.
 Then let them work through the exercises in the top comment block, walking around, checking on them, helping.

+BREAK TIME!
 ### Tasks

 NOTE: Mention that people can look at the `final-code` branch to see a correct solution, if they struggle.

 #### Guided task 1

 Complete the task 1 on the screen, explaining - use `def` to capture the request (and explain its use in deving vs. prod), explore it in the REPL, ... .
-At the end use the comment block to invoke the handler with the captured xreq and verify the output.
+At the end use the comment block to invoke the handler with the captured _req and verify the output.

 Explain: We use `def` to capture local arguments (ex.: function inputs) and data that is expensive to retrieve (ex.: DB data) so that we can play with small pieces of code out of context.
 Mention that def creates a shared, mutable "variable" and thus we never, ever do this in prod code.